 On my shelves, I keep storage for my reading accessories in the form of these popular and stunning Creative Co-op cane and rattan glass lid boxes (set of 2 in “natural”) from Amazon.
 They had been on my wish list for months (or years?) and, once I finally got them, I was both happy and impressed with them.

 Bookends are another essential element for your bookshelves, and I had my eye on quirky quotation bookmarks (similar) forever, so I was thrilled to finally have a space for them.
-I also added pretty agate stone bookends (similar) which always make an impact in any space.
+I also added pretty agate stone bookends (similar) which always make an impact in any space, and hand bookends, which had also been on my list forever.
+Love them all!

 To finish off the look I added a set of faux succulent plants (similar) for a more natural element (but “faux” because my cats would eat the real thing).